 Once you become a lawful permanent resident in the United States, you must:

-• Register with the Selective Service (U.S. armed forces), if you are a male between the ages of 18 and 26
+- Register with the Selective Service (U.S. Armed Forces) if you are a male between the ages of 18 and 25

-• Change your address online or provide it in writing to USCIS within 10 days of each time you move
+- Change your address online or provide it in writing to USCIS within ten days of each time you move

 How do I maintain my green card status?

 Once you have obtained permanent resident status, you will continue to be a permanent resident unless your status changes as provided under US immigration law.
 One way you can lose permanent resident status is by abandoning it.
-You abandon your permanent resident status by leaving the US to live abroad permanently with the intent of giving up your permanent resident status.
+You abandon your permanent resident status by leaving the US to live abroad permanently to give up your permanent resident status.
 Your conduct will demonstrate your actual intent.
 There are some things you can do to decrease the possibility that the US government will find that you have abandoned your status:

-• Do not leave the United States for an extended period of time unless the circumstances show that your trip is for a temporary purpose (for example, to attend school, take a temporary job, or care for a family member).
-If you are absent for a year or longer, you cannot use your Permanent Resident Card to enter the United States.
+- Do not leave the United States for an extended period unless the circumstances show that your trip is for a temporary purpose (for example, to attend school, take a temporary job, or care for a family member).
+If absent for a year or longer, you cannot use your Permanent Resident Card to enter the United States.

-• If something happens that delays your return, be prepared to explain the reason(s) for the delay.
+- If something delays your return, be prepared to explain the reason(s) for the delay.

-• Register with the Selective Service if you are a male between the ages of 18 and 26.
+- Register with the Selective Service if you are a male between 18 and 25.

-• Give your new address to USCIS within 10 days of each time you move.
+- Give your new address to USCIS within ten days of each time you move.

 Can I live outside the US and visit periodically to maintain my green card status?

-We speak with many green card holders that believe they can live outside the United States and maintain their permanent resident status as long as they return to the United States at least once (1) a year.
+We speak with many green card holders who believe they can live outside the United States and maintain their permanent resident status as long as they return to the United States at least once (1) a year.
 THIS IS FALSE.
 Traveling to the United States once (1) a year, or even occasionally, typically is not sufficient to maintain your status.
-Permanent residents may travel outside the United States for temporary or brief travel.
-If you leave the United States for too long or indicate in another way that you do not intend to make the United States your permanent home, a determination might be made that you have abandoned your permanent resident status.
+Permanent residents may travel outside the United States for temporary or brief travel if they leave it for too long or indicate in another way that they do not intend to make the United States their permanent home; a determination might be made that they have abandoned their permanent resident status.
 Any trips outside the United States for six (6) months or more can affect your ability to return to the United States as a permanent resident.

 When should I get a re-entry permit?